 Program (Download PDF German)

-edited by Martin Sabrow and Achim Saupe,
+Edited by Christoph Bernhardt, Martin Sabrow and Achim Saupe,